Select your language

 These guidelines are based on the COPE's practice guidelines for journal reviewers.

-The suitability of manuscripts for publication in Biotechnologia Acta is judged by peer reviewers and editorial board.
-All the review process is conducted in blind review.
-The editor handles all correspondence with the author and makes the final decision as to whether the paper is recommended for acceptance, rejection, or needs to be returned to the author for revision.
+Peer reviewers and the editorial board judge the suitability of manuscripts for publication in Biotechnologia Acta.
+All the review process is conducted in anonymous review.
+The Editor handles all correspondence with the author and makes the final decision as to whether the paper is recommended for acceptance, rejection, or needs to be returned to the author for revision.

 Papers needing revision will be returned to the authors, and the author must return the revised manuscript to the Editor.
 The last one checks whether the manuscript is revised as suggested by peer reviewers.
-The Editor could give recommendation to Chief Editor that the manuscript should return to authors, accept, or reject within 2 weeks.
-After acceptance by the Editor, manuscript is forwarded to the layout editor to be layout its discussion by the Biotechnolgia Acta editorial board.
+The Editor could recommend Chief Editor that the manuscript be returned to the authors, accepted, or rejected within 2 weeks.
+After acceptance by the Editor, the manuscript is forwarded to the layout editor to be layout its discussion by the Biotechnolgia Acta editorial board.

-The peer reviewers should all abide by a Code of Ethics regarding honesty, detecting examples of plagiarism, salami slicing or unethical research practice and giving constructive feedback to both the authors and editors.
-Peer review in all its form plays an important role in ensuring the integrity of the scholarly record.
-The process depends to a large extent on trust, and requires that everyone involved behaves responsibly and ethically.
-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.
+The peer reviewers should all abide by a Code of Ethics regarding honesty, detecting examples of plagiarism, salami slicing, or unethical research practices, and giving constructive feedback to both the authors and editors.
+Peer review in all its forms plays an essential role in ensuring the integrity of the scholarly record.
+The process depends to a large extent on trust and requires that everyone involved behave responsibly and ethically.
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor and excuse himself from the review process.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.